This post was sponsored by the Evite Influencer Program.

 Evite challenged some of their Influencers to come up with an Easter idea that came in under $35.
 Challenge accepted!
 You don’t need to spend a fortune on creating something cute and and unique and I’m going to show you how.

 Invitations are so important because they set the tone for your event and let your guests know what kind of party you are hosting.
-I chose their “Eggy Easter” design because it is bright and happy and fun.
+I chose their “Eggy Easter” design because it features bright and happy Easter eggs.

 I always stop at the dollar store when I’m planning a party because they have great stuff and it’s super inexpensive.
+You can also find amazing stuff at the flea market.
 I wanted to create a statement piece that would be the focus of the table and serve as the centerpiece.
 I purchased three glass plates (one dinner sized and two salad) and two glass candlesticks from my local dollar store which I then turned into a three tiered stand.
 Total cost for plates and candlesticks = $5.

 Your moss covered tiered stand is now ready to be decorated!
 Everything on this tier came from the dollar store.
 I used one stuffed bunny, bag of mini chocolate eggs, one bag of chocolate carrots, one bag of plastic eggs, and five flower stems.
 Total cost of decorations = $9.

 Now that my centerpiece was done I focused on the rest of the table.
 You do not have to go crazy and add a bunch of stuff to your table.
 I kept it very simple and used three rolls of ribbon from the dollar store and just ran them across the table.
 I did use double stick tape to keep them in place but you don’t have to.
 I also picked up four bunny ear headbands because, well, they are super cute and make for great photo props.
 The silk flowers and plastic Easter eggs were from the dollar store as well.